Library of American Landscape History

 In a new introduction, Keith N. Morgan offers a critical reading of Eliot’s life and contributions to the fields of landscape architecture and regional planning.
 Morgan fills in the gaps left by Eliot’s father and offers many insights into an important chapter in American landscape history.
 The book includes 110 illustrations and two large fold-out maps that show the distribution of public open spaces in metropolitan Boston in 1892 and 1901.

-KEITH N. MORGAN, Ph.D., a professor of art history and director of architectural studies at Boston University, Morgan is also a contributing author, with Elizabeth Hope Cushing and Roger G. Reed, of Community by Design: The Olmsted Firm and the Development of Brookline, Massachusetts, from LALH.
-His other publications include Shaping a New American Landscape: The Art and Architecture of Charles A. Platt (Hood Museum of Art, 1995) and Boston Architecture, 1975–1990, coauthored with Naomi Miller (Prestel Verlag GmbH & Co KG., 1996).
-He is also the editor and a principal author for Buildings of Massachusetts: Metropolitan Boston (University of Virginia Press, 2009) and the architecture editor for The Encyclopedia of New England (Yale University Press, 2005).
+Keith N. Morgan, FSAH, a professor of art history and director of architectural studies at Boston University, is the author of Shaping a New American Landscape: The Art and Architecture of Charles A. Platt and Boston Architecture, 1975–1990, coauthored with Naomi Miller.
+He is also the editor and a principal author for Buildings of Massachusetts: Metropolitan Boston and the architecture editor for The Encyclopedia of New England.